ShubhamPoriya/100-days-of-code/log.md

 ### Day 7: August 25, 2020

-**Today's Progress**: ### Day 6: August 24, 2020

-**Today's Progress**: Today I started my course on algoruthm and data structures on coursera.
+**Today's Progress**: Today I started my course on algorithm and data structures on coursera.
 I have also started a new game to practice though not my own, I have taken up to get more practice and learn new concepts.

 **Thoughts**: I have started to think with a more robust plan and mindset like a programmer.
 I want to practice more of programming and learn.
 I will be advancing my knowledge on alorithms with my coursera course.

+**Link(s) to work**: Work in progress (Flappy Bird is hatching...)

+### Day 8: August 26, 2020

+**Today's Progress**: I learnt the big-O notation and its significance, Euclidean algorithm in my coursera course.
+I also progressed on my game.
+By tomorrow I will be able to complete my second game.

+**Thoughts**: There is lot to learn everyday.
+Being focused everyday has helped me to learn better and keep the momentum going.

 **Link(s) to work**: Work in progress (Flappy Bird is hatching...)